 As a member of the Australian Youth Orchestra (AYO), he went on the international tour in 2013, performing under the baton of Christoph Eschenbach and with soloist Joshua Bell in such venues as the Sydney Opera House, Concertgebouw Amsterdam, Berlin Konzerthaus and the Menuhin Festival in Gstaad.
 As part of AYO Chamber Players, Jonathan has also performed at the Musica Viva Festival in Sydney in 2013, and received chamber music coaching from Lambert Orkis.

 With the onset of focal dystonia in late 2013, Jonathan has unfortunately needed to withdraw from performance.
-He focuses now on teaching, composing and arranging music.
+He turned his focus towards teaching, composing and arranging music.
 In March 2015, Jonathan conducted a program of his own arrangements for a charity concert held at Sydney Town Hall for children with disabilities.
 He was delighted to accept the Watermark Composition Prize in 2015 for his solo violin piece, Rhapsody No. 2.
 In February 2017, pianist Nicholas Young gave the world premiere of his Three Concert Pieces for solo piano in the Utzon Room at the Sydney Opera House.
-Currently Jonathan is an honours student and tutor at the School of Mathematics at the University of Sydney.
+In 2018, Jonathan received first class Honours in Pure Mathematics from the University of Sydney, where he now continues to work as a tutor.
+He has also recently been appointed a maths teacher at Matrix Education.